zxdavb/ramses_protocol/README.md

 # How to Communicate with Evohome

-Honeywell Evohome CH/DHW systems utilize a 868 Mhz RF protocol called RAMSES II.
+Many HVAC systems utilize a 868 Mhz RF protocol from Honeywell called RAMSES II.
+This includes Evohome, Sundial, Chronotherm, Hometronics, and products from Itho.

 Using easily-obtained, relatively inexpensive hardware, this (unecrypted) RF traffic can be harvested for useful information, and there is also means to inject commands into the network.